friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 ## Analysis of Continuations and Eithers

 I avoid throwing exceptions in my own code.
-I prefer patterns that preserve compile-time safety, as it makes the code easier to test and easier to reuse.
-(You may have heard functional programmers say things like "easier to reason about."
-This is exactly what they're talking about when they do.)
+I prefer patterns that preserve compile-time safety, as it makes the code easier to test and easier to reuse (this is what's usually meant by "easier to reason about").
 Both continuation-passing style and either-passing style preserve compile-time safety, making it harder to write code that is broken by design.

 Between the two, I find that either-passing style is a bit easier to fit into larger designs: The methods are easier to invoke, since you don't need to provide a continuation, and their use is more obvious, since they return a concrete data structure that can be assigned or passed around.
-To use continuation-passing style effectively you might need to exercise a lot of forethought.
+To use continuation-passing style effectively you may need to exercise a lot of forethought.

 That said, `Either` abstracts a single aspect of control flow: short-circuit control flow.
 For some perspective, consider that `Future` abstracts asynchronous control flow, `List` can be used to abstract non-deterministic control flow, and `Stream` can be used to abstract parallel control flow.
-Continuation-passing style, on the other hand, abstracts control flow, in general.
+Continuation-passing style, on the other hand, abstracts control flow.
+Period.
 It can be employed to great effect to create first-class representations of control-flow features that might otherwise require specialized keywords and language semantics.
-In effect, you can add arbitrary functionality to your language using continuation-passing style thoughtfully.
+In effect, you can add almost arbitrary functionality to your language using continuation-passing style thoughtfully.

 In the end, the choice between either-passing style and continuation-passing style is largely a matter of taste.
 What is more readable to one person may be less readable to another person for instance.
-The key take-away is that both idioms allow us to avoid writing methods that throw, making it easier to both write correct code and reuse our code.
+The key take-away is that both idioms allow us to avoid writing methods that throw, making it easier to reuse our code and write correct code.

+You can find the [refactor template](https://gist.github.com/friedbrice/066c81db89a29826219321efd522febd) and working [code examples](https://gist.github.com/friedbrice/b08d5e5660a824e3f912d4570cdf7f8c) accompanying this post on Gist.
+Test.scala can be run in an IDE or in the Scala REPL.